HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Our Proposed Approach

-In this way, we complete the construction of Intra\-HyperGraph and aggregate node information with similar temporal patterns into hyperedge $e_i^j$ as shown in Fig.~\ref{fig:framework}(b), where i,j refer to the i\-th hyperedge of the j\-th variable.
+In this way, we complete the construction of Intra\-HyperGraph and aggregate node information with similar temporal patterns into hyperedge $\mathbf{e}_i^j$ as shown in Fig.~\ref{fig:framework}(b), where $i,j$ refer to the $i$-th hyperedge of the $j$-th variable.